manuel-192/Antergos/Antergos-packages/README.md

 # Precompiled AUR packages for e.g. Antergos.

 ### UserManager
-Simple user manager, mainly for Xfce users.
+Simple graphical user manager, mainly for Xfce users in systems where there is no graphical user manager.

 ### akm
 Simple Antergos kernel manager.